elastic/ecs/rfcs/0001-rfc-environment.md

 ## Concerns

- * Beats (Filebeat, Metricbeat, Heartbeat...) document in their configuration files (filebeat.yml...) an alternate non standardizable attribute `fields.env` illustrated with the demo value `staging`.
+ * Beats (Filebeat, Metricbeat, Heartbeat...) document in their configuration files (filebeat.yml...) an alternate non standardizable field `fields.env` illustrated with the demo value `staging`.

  Example with filebeat.yml